edicliuyang/Hiplex_proteome/README.md

 **The Spatial-CITE-seq Raw fastq file**

-Read 1: Contains the cDNA sequence
+Read 1: Contains the cDNA sequence or protein barcode

 Read 2: Contains the spatial Barcode A, Barcode B and UMIs